 As of August 2019, I (Phileas) have played more than 190 escape games in five different countries since September 2015 (73 in France, 74 in Canada, 43 in the US, and a few in other European countries).
 My associate Prof. Lidenbrock has played in other countries, such as Japan and Netherlands.
 I have taken detailed notes on the games I played for more than one year before the launch of this blog in January 2018, with the idea of creating such a blog when I would be experienced enough.

 Although I’m French, I decided to write this blog in English, as information in English about escape games in France and Quebec are largely absent from the web.
 I use English on a daily basis in my professional life, but I’m not a native English speaker, so please be indulgent about any linguistic improprieties.

 The scoring system is explained here.

-This blog is very recent and in construction, so there might be some major changes in a near future.
+This blog is still in construction, so there might be some major changes in a near future.
 For any remark, advice or request, you can contact me here.